Debdut/hammurabi-1/README.md

 Hammurabi's purpose is to make law-related determinations - that is, to apply legal rules to a given factual situation and report the result.
 The repository is set up to accept law from any jurisdiction in the world, but with a practical focus on English-language legal materials and U.S. law specifically.

 U.S sources of legal rules include: the U.S. Code, Code of Federal Regulations, federal and state case law, state stautes and regulations, Executive Orders, and IRS publications, among other sources.
 Rules from one of these sources tend to reference those of other sources.
-Hammurabi weaves all of these sources together in a single, integrated knowledge base capable of deep legal analysis.
+Hammurabi weaves all of these sources together in a single, integrated knowledge base.

 ## Uses

-Hammurabi might someday be used as:
+Hammurabi could be used as:

 * The back end of a system that dynamically interviews users to help them answer basic legal questions.
 * The logic engine of a web service API that helps other computer systems process data about specific transactions.